 How the Rorschach Inkblot Test Works:

 - It is essential to understand what the test consists of and how it is administered.

 - This test consists of ten inkblot images.
-Some of which are white, grey, black or coloured.
+Some of which are white, grey, black or colored.

 - A psychiatrist or psychologist who has been trained adequately in the use of scoring and interpretation of the test shows each of the test cards to the participant.